MarkADom/JDBC_DAO_DesignPattern/README.md

 This permits both layers to evolve separately without knowing anything about each other.

 ## Project Description
+A small system of sales people and departments.

 This program will access the mySQL database and will allow you to manipulate the information contained in the tables.
+Access the data by making insertions, data recovery, updates.

+## What you need
  - Create a dataBase on mySQL or other similar.
 You can use the script `database.sql` in folder `resouces` to create database.
 After date use the file `db.properties` to insert the correct info, your data base user, password and in the `dburl=jdbc:mysql://localhost:3306/jdbc` you only need to sustitute `jdbc` for the name of your data base.